Data Analytics - Services for Research

 "I studied my discipline, not data and computing methods"

 A researcher is skilled in their own field but now needs to use data driven methods to make new kinds of hypotheses and findings.
 A good way to begin is by attending introductory courses at CSC to get started.
-When you have a question, our experts are happy to help.
+When you have a question, you can start from the support for data analytics page.
 Both technical questions and more general inquiries are welcome.
 You can also find a lot of material in our online documentation.

 Scaling up from laptop to computing cluster